-In the six months ended June 30, 2012, income tax expense increased at SoCalGas primarily due to a higher effective income tax rate, offset by lower pretax income.
+In the nine months ended September 30, 2012, income tax expense decreased at SoCalGas primarily due to lower pretax income, offset by a higher effective income tax rate.
 The higher effective tax rate was primarily due to:

-- § lower deductions for self-developed software costs; offset by - § lower book depreciation over income tax depreciation related to a certain portion of utility plant fixed assets.
+- § lower deductions for self-developed software costs; offset by - § lower book depreciation over income tax depreciation related to a certain portion of utility plant fixed assets; and - § higher exclusions from taxable income of the equity portion of AFUDC.

-In 2012, we anticipate that SoCalGas' effective income tax rate will be approximately 36% compared to 33% in 2011, excluding income tax and pretax items that cannot be reliably forecasted.
+In 2012, we anticipate that SoCalGas' effective income tax rate will be approximately 35% compared to 33% in 2011, excluding income tax and pretax items that cannot be reliably forecasted.
 This increase is due to a projected rise in pretax income, combined with a decrease in favorable income tax deductions for self-developed software costs, offset by lower book depreciation over income tax depreciation related to a certain portion of utility plant fixed assets.
 In the years 2013 through 2016, we are currently projecting that SoCalGas' effective income tax rate, excluding income tax items that cannot be reliably forecasted, will be approximately 40% to 42%.
 This expected increase is primarily due to projected increases in pretax income, combined with a decrease in favorable income tax deductions for self-developed software costs, and an increase in the amount by which book depreciation exceeds normalized tax depreciation.